NickBak08/AgricultureRobotics/README.md

 # Installing CVAT Information
 For installing CVAT on windows you need to follow the following steps [Link to installing instructions](https://opencv.github.io/cvat/docs/administration/basics/installation/)

+# Acknowledgements
+The authors would like to thank Yannick Heuts and Erik Vermeer for their supervision during the project and their supporting feedback during the weekly meetings.